gerph/riscos64-status/features/Module_LegacyBBC.md

 ## Discovered features

-* Does file access
+* Has file access
-* Does serial access
-* Does sound output
 * Has kernel collusion
+* Has serial access
 * Has services
 * Has services fast
+* Has sound output
 * Uses console input
 * Uses console output